 Sponsored by Dream.Org, the Justice Innovation Prize is an open call for innovative, impactful, feasible, and scalable ideas to end the cycle of mass incarceration.
-The Prize will identify up to five Finalists, each of whom will receive $50,000 planning grants to help refine their ideas and prepare for an in-person pitch event.
-From that Finalist pool, three Awardees will receive grants of $250,000 each to advance projects over a one-year period.
+The Prize will identify up to five Finalists, each of whom will receive $50,000 planning grants to help refine their ideas and prepare for an in-person pitch event on Tuesday, October 24, 2023 at SOCAP23 in San Francisco, CA. From that Finalist pool, three Awardees will receive grants of $250,000 each to advance projects over a one-year period.

 Proposals are welcome from eligible organizations, entrepreneurs and startups anywhere in the world, and teams are highly encouraged.
 Each team must designate an eligible Lead Applicant that will be responsible for any grant award.
 Please note that while individuals may register and participate, Justice Innovation Prize funding cannot go directly to an individual.
 Individual participants will be required to establish or partner with an eligible organizational entity by the time awards are selected to receive funding.